AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Reference/parameters.md

 class WindType(Enum)
 ```

-The types of wind to use in calculations
+The types of power data to use in calculations.

+#### AverageWindSpeed

+Amun will use wind speed reanalysis data in the location and calibrate it so that the long-term average wind speed matched the user&#x27;s projection.

+#### AuroraWindAtlas

+Aurora&#x27;s high-resolution wind speed atlas based on Aurora&#x27;s data from existing wind farms.
+Check the region details for availability.

+#### CalibratedGeneration

+Hourly simulated production series in the same reference year as Aurora&#x27;s power market model uploaded by the user.
+The only adjustment made by Amun to this data will come from price-based economic curtailment.

 #### Era5

-Uses the raw reanalysis dataset Era5.
-Check the region details endpoint for dataset availability.
+ERA5 reanalysis dataset.
+Check the region details for availability.

-#### UploadedWind

-Uses the wind speeds uploaded by the user.

 #### Generation

-Uses generation data uploaded by the user.
+At least one year of hourly metered or modelled production uploaded by the user.
+Amun will use this data create bespoke power curve that captures the relationship between reanalysis wind speed and observed generation.

 #### Merra2

-Uses the raw reanalysis dataset Merra2.
-Check the region details endpoint for dataset availability.
+MERRA-2 reanalysis dataset.
+Check the region details for availability.

-#### Weibull

-Uses Weibull shape and scale parametes to estimate the wind speeds.

 #### NEWA

-Uses the raw reanalysis dataset NEWA.
-Check the region details endpoint for dataset availability.
+NEWA reanalysis dataset.
+Check the region details for availability.

 #### P50Scaling

-Uses P50 load factor parameter which represents the long-term production potential of this site.
+Represents the site&#x27;s long-term P50 production potential as a load factor.
+Amun will calibrate underlying reanalysis wind speeds to match the long-term P50 load factor.

+#### P50YieldScaling

+Represents the site&#x27;s long-term production P50 potential as generation (GWh/year).
+Amun will calibrate underlying reanalysis wind speeds to match the long-term P50 production.

 #### PowerDensity

-Uses power density of the site at a specific height to estimate the wind speeds.
+Power Density is a quantitative measure of wind energy available at a location.
+Amun will calibrate underlying reanalysis wind speeds to match the average power density.

+#### UploadedWind

+Upload at least one year of hourly modelled or metered wind speed data to calibrate your wind speed profile.
+Amun will use this data to derive a statistical relationship between uploaded data and the reanalysis wind speed for the same location and time period uploaded.

-#### AverageWindSpeed
+#### Weibull

-Uses the average wind speed of the site at a specific height to estimate the wind speeds.
+Weibull parameters represent the long-term wind speed distribution at the site.
+Amun will calibrate underlying reanalysis wind speeds distribution to match shape.

-#### CalibratedGeneration

-Uses the calibrated generation data uploaded by the user.

-#### AuroraWindAtlas

-Uses the reanalysis dataset calibrated using the AmunWindAtlas.
-Check the region details endpoint for dataset availability.

-#### P50YieldScaling

-Uses expectde annual production in GWh to estimate the wind speeds.

 ## SpeedAtHeight Objects